neilenns/streamdeck-trackaudio/DEVELOPMENT.md

 * `com.neil-enns.trackaudio.sdPlugin`: These are the support files used to build the final plugin.
 The `manifest.json`, all property inspector pages (in the `pi` folder), and all image assets live here.

+* `com.neil-enns.trackaudio.sdPlugin/pi`: The property inspectors for the actions.
+They are written using [sdpi-components](https://sdpi-components.dev/docs/components), which automatically handles sending the property values to the plugin.

 * `src/actions`: These are all the StreamDeck SingletonAction classes.
 They do very little except responding to StreamDeck events then firing off their own events that get handled in `src/plugin.ts`.

 * `src/controllers`: These classes manage individual instances of an action on a profile.
 They track the action object provided by StreamDeck as well as the settings and other associated properties.